Trade effluent FAQs

 you will need to apply for a new consent.
 Failure to do so will mean that the discharge is illegal.
 (However, this would not apply where the company forwards a Certificate of Incorporation to us.)

 Please contact your retailer who will provide you with the relevant application form to complete and submit on your behalf.

 What happens if I cease trading?

 If you cease trading at your current premises, or even if you just no longer discharge trade effluent to the public sewer, you should inform your retailer in advance.
 They will provide you with the relevant application form to complete and submit on your behalf.

 What happens if my discharge breaches any of my consent conditions?

-Your local Trade Effluent Controller will provide you with analysis results for every sample taken from your premises, so it will be easy for you to keep a record of your compliance.
+Your local Trade Effluent Controller will provide you with analysis results for every sample taken from your premises (normally via e-mail), so it will be easy for you to keep a record of your compliance.
 If the discharge exceeds any of your consent parameters, your local Trade Effluent Controller will contact you.